PieterT-1848610/Go_compiler/README.md

 # Go_compiler
-Compilers stupid project
+## Compilers project 2021-2022
+<p>This is an interpreteur for the language GO</p>
-Lexer basic check
+Requirments check blackboard
-Tree basic check?
-Parser!!!